mpinchover/Distributed-messaging-server/README.md

 - ensure order of messages are good
 - don't return messages and the get rooms by user uuid
 - order the rooms return response
-- set up middelware to allow for both jwt and api key
 - ensure secret for JWT is not hardcoded
 - ensure passwords match in signup
 - ensure password, email are correct formats